Christmas markets, festive holiday lighting, mild weather, and fewer crowds: there are many reasons to visit Florence in winter.

 Although there is much more you can do in Florence, like eating delicious Tuscan food and drinking some of the best Italian wine, the main reason to visit Florence is to discover its beautiful landmarks, palaces, and museums.

-If you visit Florence in winter, you can take advantage of the smaller crowds, especially in popular places like the Uffizi Gallery.
+If you visit Florence in winter, you can take advantage of the smaller crowds, especially in popular places like the Uffizi Gallery and the Accademmia, where you can find the Statue of David.

 Plus, you can experience some truly unique winter events in Florence, like the Firenze Light Festival.